vitringr/vault/nodes/Euler Angles.md

 ---

-Euler angles store orientation by using three angles.
-These angles are ordered rotations about the three object-space axes.
+Euler angles store orientation by using three numbers.
+These numbers represent ordered rotation angles about the three object-space axes.

 **Intuitive**: Euler angles are more intuitive for humans to work with compared to other methods of representing orientation, such as [[Quaternion]].